 This is any damage that has happened to the vehicle outside of any agreed normal use as stated in the terms and conditions of fair wear and tear that you sign at the start of the lease.
 If any excess damage is found, you will be liable for any charges, also known as “de-hire charges” or “lease-end penalty charges”.

-To help make fair wear and tear guidelines clearer, the British Vehicle Rental and Leasing Association (BVRLA) provide a guide that you can see here to help make the rules clear, easily understood and fair.
+To help make fair wear and tear guidelines clearer, the British Vehicle Rental and Leasing Association (BVRLA) provide a guide to help make the rules clear, easily understood and fair.

 Basically, the Fair Wear and Tear Guidelines concern: